PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-04-david-coppedge-needs-a-refresher.md

 <p>&nbsp;</p>

-A frequent contributor of posts at the Discovery Institute's site "Science and Culture Today", David Coppege, has [sternly lectured](https://scienceandculture.com/2026/06/evolutionists-need-a-refresher-course-in-natural-selection/) us evolutionary biologists: we "need a refresher course in natural selection".
+A frequent contributor of posts at the Discovery Institute's site "Science and Culture Today", David Coppedge, has [sternly lectured](https://scienceandculture.com/2026/06/evolutionists-need-a-refresher-course-in-natural-selection/) us evolutionary biologists: we "need a refresher course in natural selection".
 He is really trying to straighten us out, wagging finger and all.

-I agree that someone needs a refresher, but in this case think it's David Coppege.
+I agree that someone needs a refresher, but in this case think it's David Coppedge.
 Did he ever get "freshed" in the first case?

 Let's look at the points he made, and see whether any